voximplant/conference/README.md

     $config["username"]  = "root";
     $config["password"]  = "";

-And specify your VoxImplant API access settings (you can get this info at https://manage.voximplant.com/#apiaccess and rule id will be generated automatically later - see VoxImplant Setup):
+And specify your Voximplant API access settings (you can get this info at https://manage.voximplant.com/settings/api_keys and the rule ID will be generated automatically later - see the Voximplant Setup):

     /**
     *   VoxImplant HTTP API access settings